camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/amazon-sqs.md

 ## Prerequisites

 To use the **Amazon SQS Connector**, you need to have an SQS Queue, IAM key, and secret pair with the `sqs:SendMessage` policy relative to your SQS.
 It is highly recommended not to expose your AWS IAM credentials as plain text but rather use Camunda secrets.
-See an [appendix entry](#how-do-i-store-aws-iam-secrets-for-my-sqs-connector) and the [SQS Developer Guide](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-basic-examples-of-iam-policies.html) to learn more.
+Refer to an [appendix entry](#how-do-i-store-aws-iam-secrets-for-my-sqs-connector) and the [SQS Developer Guide](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-basic-examples-of-iam-policies.html) to learn more.

 ## Create an Amazon SQS Connector task